Skip to main content

 Some responses should be treated as fatal errors, i.e. AppsFlyer is not accepting the request.
 While others are non-fatal and should be scheduled for resending if you want your data to be complete.
 But if you assume that some event was not received by AppsFlyer and resend it, while it was actually received the first time, you are duplicating events.
 So the process of sending accurate and complete data without duplicates might be tricky.

-The described above solution shows that the process of sending subscription data to Appsflyer is a tedious one, and there are a lot of obstacles to tackle.
+The described solution shows that the process of sending subscription data to Appsflyer is a tedious one, and there are a lot of obstacles to tackle.
 So it’s the perfect time for a bit of self-promotion.
 It may be a good idea to use third-party service for a task like this.
 Qonversion provides the backend that validates in-app purchases with App Stores and provides simple out-of-the-box integration with AppsFlyer and many other platforms.

 Michael